antonhornquist/Grrr-sc/README.md

 ## Requirements

-This code was developed and have been tested in SuperCollider 3.6.6.
+This code has been developed and tested in SuperCollider 3.8.0.

 ## Installation